Settlement contract after termination: pros and cons

 • Issue of references: The contract should ensure that a qualified employment reference is issued.
 Employees can request that wording be agreed in advance.

-A particularly critical point in a termination agreement is the question of blackout periods for unemployment benefit.
-The Federal Employment Agency often views such an agreement as an indication of a mutually agreed separation, which can lead to a blackout period.
+A particularly critical point in a settlement agreement (post-termination) is the question of blackout periods for unemployment benefits.
+The Federal Employment Agency can view such an agreement as an indication of a mutually agreed separation, which could lead to a blackout period.
 Employees can avoid this if they observe the following:

 Free initial consultation